Ogun

-Ogun or Ogoun (Yoruba: Ògún, Portuguese: Ogum, Gu; also spelled Oggun or Ogou; known as Ogún or Ogum in Latin America) is a spirit that appears in several African religions.
-He attempted to seize the throne after the demise of Obatala, who reigned twice, before and after Oduduwa, but was ousted by Obamakin (Obalufon Ogbogbodirin) and sent on an exile – an event that serves as the core of the Olojo Festival.
-Ogun is a warrior and a powerful spirit of metal work, as well as of rum and rum-making.
-He is also known as the "god of iron" and is present in Yoruba religion, Haitian Vodou, and West African Vodun.
+Ogun or Ogoun (Yoruba: Ògún, Edo: Ògún, Portuguese: Ogum, Gu; also spelled Oggun; known as Ogou in Haiti and Louisiana and Ogún or Ogum in Latin America) is a Yoruba Orisha that is adopted in several African religions. Ògún is a warrior and a powerful spirit of metal work, as well as of rum and rum-making.
+He is also known as the "god of iron" and is present in Yoruba religion, Santería, Haitian Vodou, West African Vodun, Candomblé, Umbanda and the folk religion of the Gbe people.

+He attempted to seize the throne after the demise of Ọbàtálá, who reigned twice, before and after Oduduwa, but was ousted by Obalufon Ogbogbodirin and sent on an exile – an event that serves as the core of the Ọlọ́jọ́ Festival.

 Yoruba religion

 In Yoruba religion, Ogun is a primordial orisha in Yoruba Land.
 In some traditions, he is said to have cleared a path for the other orisha to enter Earth, using a metal axe and with the assistance of a dog.
 To commemorate this, one of his praise names, or oriki, is Osin Imole or the "first of the primordial Orisha to come to Earth".
 He is the god of war and metals.

 In his earthly life Ogun is said to be the first king of Ife.
 When some of his subjects failed to show respect, Ogun killed them and ultimately himself with his own sword.
 He disappeared into the earth at a place called Ire-Ekiti, with the promise to help those who call on his name.
 His followers believe him to have wo ile sun, to have disappeared into the earth's surface instead of dying.
 Throughout his earthly life, he is thought to have fought for the people of Ire, thus is known also as Onire.

 He is now celebrated in Ogun, Ekiti, Oyo, and Ondo States.